 Or you may just be somebody looking for a relaxing sailing voyage, in that case just sit back and enjoy!

 A bit more about us

 There can be up to nine boats in our flotilla.
+We sail in company with Sailing Jollies in what Richard, the admiral, who runs the Jollies calls an “event”.
 We do not always go to the same places but we often do.
 We like to give our crews the opportunity to boat swap: to spend a day or two sailing on another type of boat, bigger or smaller with a different crew and a different skipper.
 Opportunities to see other ways of doing things, opportunities to broaden your experience.

-We have a very international crew sailing with us: on one trip we had a boat filled with Rumanians, another of Swiss, others with French people, North Americans, Spanish, French and even some Scots.
+We always have a very international crews sailing on the Jollies: on one trip we had a boat with a mainly Rumanian crew, another with a Swiss crew, others with French people, North Americans, Spanish, French and even some Scots.
 So boat swapping can also be very cosmopolitan.

 Our voyages are “unpackaged”.
 Although we can offer advice on travelling to meet us we do not make the arrangements.
 Some of the airports we use are fairly “provincial”.
 Many of the ports we visit are well off the usual track: very few big white hotels, all very Greek.